 What we don’t: Heavier than most alpine packs and the hipbelt is not removable.

 To be honest, we didn’t think we’d ever see an Osprey—a favorite brand among backpackers and hikers—at the top of a climbing article, but we stand corrected.
-Their alpine-specific Mutant is a super impressive climbing pack, combining class-leading comfort with an array of technical features and a customizable—but not overly complex—build.
+Their alpine-specific Mutant was quick to impress, combining class-leading comfort with an array of technical features and a customizable—but not overly complex—build.
 This is a year-round, do-all pack that is up to the task whether you’re ice climbing, mountaineering, cragging, approaching a multi-pitch climb, or even skiing.
 And with the latest update, it’s now built with even more hardwearing and environmentally friendly materials, including recycled nylon and a PFAS-free water-repellent coating.
 For a one-quiver wonder that offers a much more user-friendly experience than most sleek alpine packs, it’s well worth a closer look.

 If your definition of climbing encompasses mountains or long approaches in addition to cragging, the Mutant 38 will serve you well.
 But not all climbers need such a versatile design: Most sport climbers will be better off with a haul-bag-style pack like the Creek 50 below, while the light-and-fast crowd will want to save weight with a stripped-down design (like the Arc'teryx Alpha FL or Mountain Hardwear Alpine Light below).
 It’s also worth considering the 52-liter Mutant, which offers a larger capacity for trad or overnight gear, along with the 22-liter follower pack.
 Regardless of capacity, the Osprey offers a great combination of comfort and features for a range of climbing styles.
 For a lighter and more streamlined alternative, we also love Mountain Hardwear's Alpine Light below, although it's pricier at $275.